 I dreamed of having a large family for as long as I can remember.
 In college, I met a man who had dreams similar to mine and we were married.
-Several years passed with school, work, and our first two children helping our dream become a reality.
+Several years passed with school, work, and our first two children joining our family helping our dream become a reality.
 All was going according to plan.

-Race forward many years…I am now the mother 8 children–5 by birth and 3 who joined our family through adoption.
+Race forward many years…I was then the mother of 8 children–5 by birth and 3 who joined our family through the miracle of adoption.
 Early one morning I read about a little 3-year old girl who was born in Ghana, Africa who had Down Syndrome.
 When I read that her birth-father saw her as a curse and wanted her killed, my mother's heart once again took over and I remembered the feeling I had had at the birth of my third child.
 The pain and anger filled my heart once again of how anyone could feel this way towards any human being.
 I knew we needed to help this little girl!
 I knew we needed to make her our daughter.
 I knew in my mother’s heart that I needed to fight for her the same way that I had to fight for the worth of my son that was born of my womb.